Prediction strategies without loss: Regrets at multiple time scales and regret in terms of higher norms

 and hence by combining \eqref{eq:star} and \eqref{eq:star-ijt} we get

 We now show that the sequence $(s_{i,t}-s_{*, t})$ is $Z$-uniform at any scale.
 Consider a value of $\rho\neq 1-1/2^j$.
 Let $l>0$ be such that $\bar \rho_l/2\leq \bar \rho\leq \bar \rho_l$.
-Set $n_l=(1-\rho_l)^{-1}$.By Lemma~\ref{lm:different-windows} one has for any sequence $b$
+Set $n_l=(1-\rho_l)^{-1}$.
+By Lemma~\ref{lm:different-windows} one has for any sequence $b$

 where the coefficients in the rhs are non-negative and sum up to $1$.
-Thus, setting $b=s_{i,t}-s_{*, t}$, we get the desired conclusion for all $\rho\geq 1-1/(40\log(1/Z)$.
+Thus, setting $b=s_{i,t}-s_{*, t}$, we get the desired conclusion for all $\rho\geq 1-1/(10000\log(1/Z))$.
 Thus, the discounted deviation is $O(\sqrt{n\log(1/Z)})$ as long as $Z=O((NT)^{-2})$. \end{proof}

-\begin{corollary} Suppose that we are given a set of strategies $S_1,\ldots, S_N$.
-Then by alternating $S_{i}$ with the null strategy in the comparison tree we can ensure that the final sequence of payoffs is nonnegative in every window and is $Z$-uniform wrt each $S_i$ at any scale $\rho\geq 1-1/(40\log(1/Z))$ as long as $Z=O((NT)^{-2})$. \end{corollary}
+\begin{corollary} Suppose that we are given a set of strategies $S_1,\ldots, S_N$ for the bit prediction problem.
+Then by alternating $S_{i}$ with the no prediction strategy in Algorithm~3 we can ensure that the final sequence of payoffs is essentially nonnegative in every window and is $Z$-uniform wrt each $S_i$ at any scale $\rho\geq 1-1/(80\log(1/Z))$ as long as $Z=O((NT)^{-2})$. \end{corollary}